 Now that you have an idea of what you want to do and why you’re doing it, it’s time to start putting together a business plan.
 This document will be a roadmap for your business and will help you communicate your vision to potential investors, customers, and employees.

 Creating a business plan can seem like a daunting task, but there are plenty of resources out there to help you get started.
-The Small Business Administration has a great guide on their website, or you can check out this super-valuable resource from Entrepreneur magazine.
+The Small Business Administration has a great guide on their website.

 Once you have a draft of your business plan, it’s important to get feedback from people who can give you an objective perspective.
 Ask friends, family, mentors, and colleagues if they’re willing to take a look at your plan and offer constructive criticism.
 This is one of the most important steps in starting a successful business – don’t shy away from feedback or constructive criticism.
 It can help you make your business stronger and more successful.